noahehall/multicloud/providers/aws/services/mgmtGovernance/organizations.md

 ## features

+- manage access, share resources and consolidate billing/audit at the organization level
+- nest organizations to form hierarchies
 - programmatically create new AWS accounts for resources and teams
 - simplify user-based authnz for teams and users
 - manage and optimize costs across accounts and resources